Trail Guide: Hiking to Sawtooth Lake in Idaho

 Sawtooth Lake Trail Guide

 Before you start your hike, make sure to check out the bulletin board at the Iron Creek Trailhead for any pertinent information.
 I also recommend pulling up a trail map on your favorite hiking app (while you are still in town), so you can follow your progress.
-Then fill out a wilderness permit form, which is required even for dayhikers.
-The entire hike is well-signed, so pay attention at any forks in the trail to make sure you are on the right path to Sawtooth Lake.

 At 3.8 miles, you’ll reach the junction for Alpine Lake.
 It’s only 100 feet down to the lake, so I’d recommend stopping and at least checking it out before you continue to Sawtooth Lake.
 It’s also a good place to filter some water if you need a refill.

 Beyond Alpine Lake, the trail winds up a ridge eventually giving you views of Alpine Lake on one side and jagged Sawtooth peaks on the other.
-At every corner and switchback, the trail gets more exciting.
+At every corner and switchback, the trail gets more exciting!

 We found a nice little lakeside meadow below the trail to relax and have a snack towards the end of the lake before turning around and returning to the Iron Creek Trailhead.